The Road by Cormac McCarthy: a Book Review by Jon J. Cardwell

 The Road, by Cormac McCarthy, is more than a mere apocalyptic tale.
 It is a dark, mystical and rhythmic journey into the depth of the soul.
 This is the story of a father and son, nameless travelers who have set out on a journey with life as its goal and survival as its destination.

 If you think the end of the world is depressing, read The Road and you’ll know what bleak truly is.
-Even McCarthy’s telling of this tale, void of regular reading etiquette and normal punctuation (save the periods at the end of sentences), serves to aid the reader in processing the dreary reality, the vacant landscape, the removal of all the conventional norms and rules….
+McCarthy’s telling of this tale is dark and emotional.
+The book is void of regular reading etiquette and normal punctuation.
+Except for the periods at the end of sentences, the punctuationless tome serves to aid the reader in processing the dreary reality.
+The vacant landscape.
+Removal of all the conventional norms.
+The rules….
 GONE….

 Certainly, this book isn’t for everyone.
 The reader looking for a superficial romp in a fictitious tome will not like this book.
 The booklover desiring a casual, winsome read will put this down after a few paragraphs.

 Don’t shun this book just because it’s a “post-apocalyptic” tale.
-Calling it a horror or science fiction just because of its post-apocalyptic backdrop would be like calling The Caine Mutiny a war story or calling Little Big Man a mere western.
+The Road has an apocalyptic backdrop, however it is not a horror novel.
+Neither is it science fiction.
+It would be like calling The Caine Mutiny a war story or calling Little Big Man a mere western.

-If you’re ready for a book that will both engage your mind and move your spirit, The Road may just be the read for you.
+If you’re ready for a book that will both engage your mind and move your spirit, this book may just be the read for you.

 This edition is available in hardcover, trade paperback, Kindle eBook, Audible download, mass market paperback, and MP3 CD.